 Gluten intolerance has been a somewhat controversial issue since it has become an increasingly common health issue.
 People experiencing symptoms are certain that gluten is the source of their pain, while others argue that gluten sensitivity isn’t a legitimate complaint.

 The main source of the argument is that many people use the terms gluten sensitivity and celiac disease interchangeably.
-These two conditions, however, have are markedly different:
+These two conditions, however, have been markedly different:

 Gluten Sensitivity: You will often hear people refer to gluten sensitivity as non-celiac gluten sensitivity (NCGS), or sometimes gluten intolerance.
 It is an adverse reaction to gluten that does fall under the clinical umbrella of celiac disease.
 Gluten sensitivity is not autoimmune-related and is much milder than celiac disease.
 While many of the symptoms do overlap NCGS is not associated with complications of celiac disease [2,17].